 Welcome to the Bullish Bears candlesticks patterns course.
 If you’re ready to enter the exciting realm of candlesticks then our free candlesticks courses are going to blow your mind.

-Japanese Candlestick Patterns are the most important line of defense as a trader.
+Japanese Candlestick patterns are the most important line of defense as a trader.
 RSI, MACD, moving average lines, as well as other indicators are great, but they don’t mean anything unless you know candlesticks FIRST!

-In the 1700’s, a Japanese rice trader named Homma developed the system that we now know as Japanese Candlesticks today.
+In the 1700’s, a Japanese rice trader named Homma developed the system that we now know as Japanese Candlestick patterns today.
 As a rice trader, he saw the correlation between supply and demand coupled with price and emotions.
 Thanks to Homma, investors and traders of today’s world see how all markets are heavily influenced by emotions.

 When emotions were factored in there was a major difference between the value and the price of rice.
 The trading principles that Homma created are now the basis of Japanese Candlesticks charts when trading.
 In light of this, candlesticks are the absolute name of the game when trading.